Pencils weren’t always hexagonal. Several practical reasons explain how the six-sided shape won out.

-“When pencils were made by hand, they were smooth,” noted Caroline Weaver, the owner of a pencil shop.
-She explained that there wasn’t an easy way to produce them back then, but Americans mechanized the craft.
-Many consider Joseph Dixon to be one of the first to develop actual machines for pencil manufacturing, including those for cutting wooden slats, carving grooves in the wood, and applying glue.
+‘When pencils were made by hand, they were smooth,’ said Caroline Weaver, owner of a pencil shop.
+She explained there wasn’t an easy way to mass-produce them then, but Americans mechanized the craft.
+Many consider Joseph Dixon one of the first to develop machines for pencil manufacturing—machines for cutting wooden slats, carving grooves in the wood, and applying glue.

-Smooth pencils still exist today, as do triangular and square “carpenter’s” pencils.
-However, hexagonal pencils dominate the market and are the most sought after, according to IFLScience.
+Smooth pencils still exist today, as do triangular and square ‘carpenter’s’ pencils.
+But hexagonal pencils dominate the market and are the most common, according to IFLScience.

 Why Are Hexagonal Pencils Preferred?